amerkay/wp-beacon-multi-currency-forms/README.md

 2. Add all currencies you want to support
 3. Set your most common currency as default
 4. Create one page called "Donate" for the full form
-5. Use the CTA box in sidebars or content areas
+5. Use the donate box in sidebars or content areas

 #### For Multiple Campaigns:
 1. Create separate forms for each campaign